freeletics/khonshu/docs/navigation/testing.md

 during the cancellation.

-## Back presses

-For tests of classes or functions that collect `HostNavigator.backPresses()` it is possible to manually trigger a back press emission by calling the `HostNavigator.dispatchBackPress()` function.

-`NavigatorTurbine` also has a `dispatchBackPress()` function which can be directly called from within a `test` block.

 ## Result receivers

 When testing code that deals with `Activity`, permission or navigation results it is often needed